Atharv-a/API_fastapi/README.md

    - **schema** (defines the specifice schema that a data being send to/received by API  should follow)
    - **database,models,config**  (these files create connection to database, define table and schemas for respective table and provide session when there is a need to read/write in database)
 * **tests**</br>
   tests directory contains files for testing the API.
-These test case are executed everytime ci/cd pipline is triggered.
+These test files are executed everytime ci/cd pipline is triggered.
   - **database** (this file contains code the creates  temporary database for test to use)
   - **confest** ( definition of the fixture functions in this file to make them accessible across multiple test files)
   - **test_posts,test_users,test_votes** (these files contains tests to check that all functions of API are working properly)